How to Make the Most of Your Trip to Tokyo: Best Activities in Tokyo

 - Convenience stores are your arsenal.
 Japanese convenience stores are complete with everything, including ATMs.
 They also have cheap and healthy meals like hot coffee and sweet melon buns.

 - Get a 4G WiFi in Japan (book online).
 This applies to any country.
 The Internet is the ultimate source of information, after all.

 - Get used to paying in cash.
-Most Japanese establishments do not accept credit cards.
+Vendo’s, Hole in the Wall restaurants and some establishments do not accept credit cards.

 - There are very few trash cans.
 Tokyo and Japan as a whole has a strict waste segregation policy so very few public trash cans may be used.
 You can bring a small plastic bag with you to collect your own garbage and then dispose of them at the end of the day at your hotel.

 Do you have other recommended tourist activities in Tokyo?
 Let us know by posting a comment below.